DefectDojo/Documentation/docs/integrations.rst

 To setup this integration set the DefectDojo URL and API key on the Integrations page on Probely.
 Then,  select which Product, Engagement, and, optionally, the Test you want to synchronize to.

-Probely also supports non-public DefectDojo instances; please reach us out at https://probely.com/ for help.
+Probely also supports non-public DefectDojo instances; please reach out to us at https://probely.com/ for help.

 For detailed instructions on how to configure Probely and DefectDojo, see https://help.probely.com/en/articles/3811515-how-to-integrate-probely-with-defectdojo